-- Supply parameters & topology of the grid: - Nominal voltage (U and/or Uo) - Maximum and minimum fault currents to earth and between live conductors - Maximum supply loop impedance to earth (Z41), given as a minimum fault current - AC Grid system (TT, TN, IT) / DC (marginal, see BAT) - Single phase or three phase electrical installation.
+- Supply parameters & topology of the grid: - Nominal voltage (U and/or Uo) - Maximum and minimum fault currents to earth and between live conductors - Maximum supply loop impedance to earth (Z41), given as a minimum fault current - o AC Grid system (TT, TN, IT) / DC (marginal, see BAT) - Single phase or three phase electrical installation.
 A single phase installation consists of single phase circuits.
-A three phase installation can consist of any combination of single phase and three phase circuits;

-Design of the electrical distribution system in the building (see FprHD 60364-8-1)

-- Main and/or sub distribution board (levels).
+A three phase installation can consist of any combination of single phase and three phase circuits; - Method of installation: in cable trunk, inside the wall, in open air, grouped, indoor/outdoor.
+Reference installation methods and their corresponding correction factors are defined in IEC 60364-5-52; - Ambient temperature: correction factors for ambient temperatures other than 30°C has to be applied to the current-carrying capacities for cables in the air (IEC 60364-5-52).
+Higher ambient temperatures have a negative effect on the current-carrying capacity of the cable, e.g. a correction factor of 0.87 has to applied for PVC cables installed in locations with a ambient temperature of 40°C; - Installation cable length: the total length of cable used in the electrical installation as the sum of all circuits; - Main and/or sub distribution board (levels).
 Small installations have just one level, the main distribution board feeding the circuits.
 Larger installations in general have two levels, the main distribution board serving secondary distribution boards.
-Exceptionally, very large installations or installations with special design requirements may have a third level. - Installation cable length: the total length of all fixed wired power cables used in the total electrical installation of a building; - Method of installation: in cable trunk, inside the wall, in open air, grouped, indoor/outdoor.
-Reference installation methods and their corresponding correction factors are defined in IEC 60364-5-52;
+Exceptionally, very large installations or installations with special design requirements may have a third level.

-External influences (see IEC 60364-5-51), such as: Environmental conditions:

-- Ambient temperature: A correction factor for ambient temperatures other than 30°C has to be applied to the currentcarrying capacities for cables in the air (IEC 60364-5-52).
-Higher ambient temperatures have a negative effect on the currentcarrying capacity of the cable, e.g. a correction factor of 0.87 has to applied for PVC cables installed in locations with a ambient temperature of 40°C; - Presence of corrosive or polluting substances: the sheath material of the cable must be resistant to the substances at which it is exposed to; - Utilisation of the building: The utilisation of the building has a significant impact on the choice of the cables, especially on the fire behaviour of the cables.
-Important building aspects related to this topic are:

-Condition of evacuation in case of emergency

-Nature of processed or stored material

-Construction of the building: cables must be conform to the performance criteria of the Construction Product Directive / Construction Product Regulation (see further on)